felinamu/felinamu/README.md

 - 👋 Hi, I’m @felinamu
-- 👀 I’m interested in ...all thinds tech
+- 👀 I’m interested in ...all things tech
 - 🌱 I’m currently learning ...HTML, CSS, Javascript, SQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...everything tech
 - 📫 How to reach me ...

 <!---